 When it is difficult to make a determination regarding whether the particular product or service is civil, military or dual-use, an opinion may be requested from either the Department of Commerce or the Department of State.
 BIS is the primary licensing agency for dual use exports.
 Commodity Jurisdiction requests are processed by the Office of Defense Trade Controls.
-(See 22 CFR 120.3 and 120.4).
+(See 22 CFR 120.3 and 22 CFR 120.4).

 A Commodity Jurisdiction Request (CJ) is submitted to the Department of State, Directorate of Defense Trade Controls (DDTC), in the form of a letter with supporting documents.
-Once received, a CJ request is

-On the subject line, ORIA will identify the letter as a "Commodity Jurisdiction Request for [state item]."
+Once received, a CJ request is assigned a case number.
+Copies of the request are staffed to appropriate U.S. Government agencies for review.
+On the subject line, RESEARCH OPERATIONS will identify the letter as a "Commodity Jurisdiction" Request for [state item]."
 Be as specific as possible, including manufacturer, model and/or part numbers and name of item.
 If the request is for reconsideration, cite the previous case number.
 Include your Department of State export registration Applicant Code below the subject line.
 A CJ case will normally take 40-60 days to complete.